Suriname

 Having been a former Dutch colony, the main language of the country is Dutch.
 All signage will be in Dutch.
 However, a large majority of people speak English very well.
 In addition to English and Dutch, the descendents of former slaves in maroon communities speak their own languages, the indigenous people also have their own language, and there is a local creole language that is spoken as well.
 That being said, everyone in the country is multi-lingual and you should be able to always find someone who speaks English to help you through your travels.
 You should, however, learn a few key phrases in Dutch to be more respectful of the locals.

-The weather in French Guiana is incredibly tropical and can feel rather harsh.
+The weather in Suriname is incredibly tropical and can feel rather harsh.
 The months of December to February and April to July are the wet season and you will experience heavy rain every day.
 The rain can last between 30 minutes to 2 hours throughout the day but you will want to find cover when it starts to fall because it can be really heavy.
 The nice thing about the rain is that it cools down the temperature and removes the humidity in the air.
 During the dry season, the temperature can be very hot but the rain will not inhibit you from doing different things.
+It is important to be careful in the harsh sun and make sure to drink plenty of water.

 For most of your time in Suriname, you will most likely be in Paramaribo, the capital city of the country.
 The center of Paramaribo is relatively small and you can walk most places, especially during the dry season.
 However, in the wet season, the streets may flood and it will be more challenging to walk around the city.
 The easiest way to get around the city then is with a taxi service.
 You can pick one up off the street but you will want to make sure that they are using a meter on their phones to track their distance.
 Otherwise, you can negotiate a price prior to taking the ride.
 You can also use the Tourtonne Taxi service application on their website to call a taxi to your location.
 (This particular taxi company always uses meters and is highly reliable.)

-The best way to visit Suriname is by organizing packaged tours to explore the different parts of the country as independent tourism is not common in the country, especially for those who are not from Holland.
+The best way to visit Suriname is by organizing packaged tours to explore the different parts of the country as independent tourism is not common in the country, especially for those who are not from the Netherlands.

-The premiere agency that helps foreigners plan trips to Suriname, French Guiana, and Guyana.
-You can read more about just some of the various tours and offerings that you can find in Suriname.
+The premiere agency to plan and organize trips to Suriname, French Guiana, and Guyana.
+Read more about their tours here.

 A detailed breakdown of how to cross the border between French Guiana and Suriname and everything you need to know to travel to each country.